School lunches at Sir Robert Hitcham CEVAP School and Nursery are provided by Eats.

 All children in Reception, Year 1 and Year 2 in state-funded schools in England have been entitled to free school meals.

 You do not need to register your child for UIFSM, but if you think you may also qualify for free school meals as detailed above, we strongly encourage you to apply for FSM as your child will also be entitled to a reduction in the cost of trips, a school uniform package etc.

 Payment for Lunches

-The current cost of a school lunch for pupils in Years 3 to 6 is £2.30 per day.
+The current cost of a school lunch for pupils in Nursery and Years 3 to 6 is £2.30 per day.

 For information on setting up your School Gateway account please click here.